 The Working Professional Scholar Program was created to provide law school preparatory resources to college graduates and working professionals who are considering law as an alternative career option.
 This program especially seeks nontraditional students and professionals who are interested in attending the University of Houston Law Center as a part-time or full-time student.
 The University of Houston Law Center’s part-time program is ranked #1 in Texas and #12 in the country.

-Accepted scholars will engage online with UHLC Faculty in introductory first year law school classes (Constitutional Law, Civil Procedure, Contracts, Criminal Law, Property, and Torts), learn more about the Law School Admissions Test (LSAT) with an emphasis on logic games, learn about UHLC’s Admissions policies, and the LSAT.
-They will also receive access to our lunch and learn series in which practicing attorneys will discuss best practices, and will be eligible for a discounted comprehensive, LSAT preparatory course scheduled to start in the Fall.
+Accepted scholars will participate in an online LSAT prep course, engage with UHLC Faculty in introductory first year law school classes (Constitutional Law, Civil Procedure, Contracts, Criminal Law, Property, and Torts), and learn about UHLC’s Admissions policies.
+LSAT Prep classes will be held during the evening hours or on the weekend and law school classes will be held during business hours but recordings of the classes will be available 24 hours after the completion of the class for up to 7 days.
+Students will also receive access to our lunch and learn series in which practicing attorneys will discuss best practices.
 At the end of this program, scholars will have a better understanding of the demands of law school, a legal career, and the UHLC admissions process.
-Most of the substantive courses will be held online in June with the speaker series continuing online once a week during the month of July.
-An overview of the online schedule is available here.
+The LSAT curriculum will start in April and the substantive law courses will be held in June.
+An overview of last year’s online schedule is available here.
 A comprehensive schedule will be made available to those fully registered for this online program.

 Please note that your enrollment into this pre-law preparatory program is not an automatic admission to the University of Houston Law Center (“UHLC”) but rather access to resources, educational and networking opportunities, and advisement focused on helping you prepare for law school and the law school admission process.
 You will still need to take the LSAT and apply to your law school of choice through the traditional admission process.